dessertlab/OpenStack-multi-tenant-workload/README.md

 # OpenStack-multi-tenant-workload

 This repository contains the logs collected during the execution of the OpenStack cloud computing platform with a multi-tenant workload.
-We targeted OpenStack version 3.12.1 (release \emph{Pike}), deployed on Intel Xeon servers (E5-2630L v3 @ 1.80GHz) with 16 GB RAM, 150 GB of disk storage, and Linux CentOS v7.0, connected through a Gigabit Ethernet LAN.
+We targeted OpenStack version 3.12.1 (release Pike), deployed on Intel Xeon servers (E5-2630L v3 @ 1.80GHz) with 16 GB RAM, 150 GB of disk storage, and Linux CentOS v7.0, connected through a Gigabit Ethernet LAN.

 The workload simulates 10 different tenants performing concurrent operations on the cloud infrastructure.